As an Eagle Scout, there are many scholarship opportunities available to

 Memorial Distinguished Scout Scholarship.
 Each year, the National Catholic

-Committee on Scouting awards scholarships to three outstanding Catholic
+Committee on Scouting awards scholarships to six outstanding Catholic

 high-school seniors who are currently registered and active in Boy Scouting,